-Note: If they are running behind a CDN or proxy such as CloudFlare this makes it a lot harder as they will show as the owner of the IP address.
-In that scenario, you might have more luck reaching out to the individual site owner first.
+Note: If they are running behind a CDN or proxy such as Cloudflare, this makes it a lot harder as they will show as the owner of the IP address.
+In that scenario, you might have more luck reaching out to the individual site owner first (if you haven’t already).
 However, Cloudflare does have a DMCA complaint form.

 2. Where to Submit the DMCA Takedown Complaint

 Now that you know where the person’s content is hosted you must submit the complaint.
 Most providers have easy ways to access them.
 Look on their contact pages, or in the footer for anything that says “complaints” or “abuse.”
 Here are a couple of links to some common providers.

 If you can’t find an online form then you must contact a DMCA agent directly.
 This is usually a long drawn out process.
 Contacting the web host or ISP provider directly is usually the fastest way.
 You can also pay a professional team to handle the DMCA takedown for you.

 3. What to Include in the DMCA Takedown Complaint

 You must include the following information to ensure your takedown complaint is handled properly.

 - The location and identification of the material you are claiming is infringing (this could be URLs, etc)

 - Your contact information, address, phone number, mailing address, etc